 There are numerous applications, from residential to commercial, healthcare, transport, life sciences, defence, and emergency response where UV-C LEDs are finding new uses:

-| MARKET SEGMENT | EXAMPLE APPLICATIONS | UV-C LED SYSTEM BENEFITS |
+| MARKET SEGMENT | EXAMPLE APPLICATIONS | UV-C LED BENEFITS |

 |---|---|---|